PierreSenellart/provsql/doc/source/user/aggregation.rst

 The value displayed is the one plain SQL computes, as for any aggregate, and a probability or a moment over it is computed per world: ``expected(floor( avg(x)))`` is the average of the floors, which is not the floor of the average.
-A comparison on such a value is read per world too, and the groups where it can hold in no world are dropped, so the rows are SQL's.
+A comparison on such a value is read per world too, and in a ``HAVING`` the groups where it can hold in no world are dropped, so the rows are SQL's.
+Written outside the aggregation -- a ``WHERE`` on a derived table's aggregate, a scalar subquery -- the necessary condition cannot be built at that level, and such a row is kept with a provenance of zero: it says of itself that no world holds it.

 Any other function reads the value of the aggregate on the data as it is and reports that reading once for the statement (see :ref:`plain-sql`); an